-Fred Cohen, Eduardo Rios, and Brian Salzberg provided most useful criticisms and suggestions.
+Fred Cohen, Eduardo Rios, and Brian Salzberg provided most useful criticisms and suggestions of an earlier version of this paper.
 Many thanks!
 Ardyth Eisenberg edited the manuscript with vigor and love, for which I am most grateful, as it motivates me every day.